Cookies on this website

 Introduction to “Diagnostics in Tropical and Infectious Diseases (DiTi)”

-This is in collaboration with Mahidol Oxford Translational Innovation Partnership (MOTIP), funded by Wellcome IP Revenue Retention funds, and the institution translational partnership award (iTPA) by Wellcome (MORU, based in Bangkok, Thailand).
-This call aims to strengthen the long-term partnership between Oxford University and our host institute, the Faculty of Tropical Medicine (FTM), Mahidol University through the newly established tropical medicine diagnostic development centre (Tropmed_DC).
-The call will look to establish partnerships and support collaborative projects around the priority areas of novel diagnostics tools targeting development of the tropical healthcare setting.
-Oxford employed PIs based in Oxford (UK) or MORU Tropical Health Network (Thailand) are encouraged to apply with at least one PI being based in Oxford, UK.
+This call, first piloted in 2023, is in collaboration with Mahidol Oxford Translational Innovation Partnership (MOTIP), funded by Wellcome IP Revenue Retention funds, and the institution translational partnership award (iTPA) by Wellcome (MORU, based in Bangkok, Thailand).
+This call aims to strengthen the long-term partnership between Oxford University and, the Faculty of Tropical Medicine (FTM), Mahidol University (Thailand) through the newly established tropical medicine diagnostic development centre (Tropmed_DC).